trydionel/git-pivotal/readme.markdown

 If you're not interested in storing these options in git, you can pass them into git pivotal as command line arguments.
 See the usage guides for more details.

+Optionally, if you only want to pick up bugs/features/chores that are already assigned to you, set:

+    git config -f .git/config pivotal.only-mine 1

 ##TODO
 This is <del>some seriously</del> alpha software.
 Several things on the ol' todo list: